 Strukton Civiele Projecten B.V. is involved in the design, build and long-term maintenance of the A15 project.
 Related to the design and build part of the A15 project, the consortium has faced significant losses, which were accounted for in previous years.
-As a result of previous ownership changes in the consortium and remaining uncertainties related to the finalization of the design and build face of the project, an additional provision has been formed for the share of Strukton, which amounts to a total of €20.4 million as of December 31, 2021, of which €12.2 million is added in 2021.
+As a result of previous ownership changes in the consortium and remaining uncertainties related to the finalization of the design and build face of the project, an additional provision has been formed for the share of Strukton, which amounts to a total of €20.4 million as of December 31, 2022.

 Related to the maintenance part of the project, the consortium has deviated from the original long-term maintenance strategy upon the request of the client.
 The client requested to use quieter but less durable asphalt and to execute the asphalt overlay earlier than planned, whereby it was the understanding of the consortium that the client would cover the additional costs (compared to those of the original long-term maintenance strategy).
 The client is now of the opinion that the consortium must bear the costs of the adjusted maintenance strategy.
-We do not agree with the opinion of the client, and therefore a legal Arbitration procedure is initiated, with the hearing planned for the May 16, 2024.
+We do not agree with the opinion of the client, and therefore a legal Arbitration procedure is initiated, with the hearing expected in 2024.
 The procedure has not yet led to a conclusion on additional remuneration.
 Consequently, no compensation for these events is accounted for, whereas management expects (partial) recovery of such amounts.
-In Arbitration, different outcomes are possible which may impact our results 2022 onwards.
+In Arbitration, different outcomes are possible which may impact our results 2023 onwards.
 This situation leads to expected loss of the project.
-A provision has been formed for the share of Strukton (50%), which amounts to €15.7 million as of December 31, 2021.
+A provision has been formed for the share of Strukton (50%), which amounts to €15.7 million as of December 31, 2022.